Here you will find information, resources and tools for TK.

 Click here to find resources for all ECE educators including Personal Development, Tech Tutorials, Wellness Tips, and much more!

-Culture, Diversity, & Equity
+Culture, Diversity, and Equity

 "Early educators who learn to think from a multicultural perspective are better able to provide opportunities that reflect each child’s culture and family experiences (Banks 2006 and 2008).
 Learning environments are enriched when children’s individual characteristics, values, cultures, and temperaments—as well as diversity among children, families, and peers—are respected and valued in concrete ways. " (ECE Competencies, p.
 29)